 In speaking her truth, Vivian Baxter drops the veil over the illusion that every mother is perfectly capable of mothering young children.
 She had flaws and limitations and was not afraid to admit them.

-2. She was flexible – and accepted her daughter’s unusual request with grace.
+She was flexible – and accepted her daughter’s unusual request gracefully.

 “She wants to call me ‘Lady.'”
 She waited a second, then said, “And I like it.
 She said I’m beautiful and kind, so I resemble a true lady.
 From now on, Junior, you can call me Lady.”

+Aligning with and respecting her daughter’s wishes, she chose to comply graciously.
 She didn’t force her daughter to call her a name she wasn’t comfortable with.
-Again, she set all pretense aside.
-Aligning with and respecting her daughter’s wishes, she chose to comply graciously.
+Again, she simply heard her daughter and put all pretense aside.

-Angelou was trying to make new friends and to fit in with her new community.
-She got caught stealing alcohol from her mother’s home.
+Angelou tried to make new friends and fit in with her new community.
+In doing so, she made some mistakes.
+For example, she got caught stealing alcohol from her mother’s home.
 When questioned, she said: